Senate Bill 978

 6. Patrol Scenario Training

-CCPD patrol officers are put through different training scenarios that enhance our officers knowledge of proper tactics, current changes in law and best practices.
+CCPD patrol officers are put through different training scenarios that enhance our officer's knowledge of proper tactics, current changes in law and best practices.
 Each month, officers undergo a training situation that focuses on a different aspect of police investigations, these can include contacting community members, criminal investigations, response to critical incidents, etc. Training scenarios allow officers to safely test their abilities and equipment as required by policy and under the supervision of supervisors.

 7. Arrest and Control Training

 Every two years, Culver City Police Officers participate in a Police Officer Standards and Training (POST) mandatory arrest and control training.
-The topics covered are: Policies, Legal Standards, Report Writing, Use of Force considerations, De-escalation/Verbal commands, Search, Equipment, Subject's Actions and Officer's response to force, Control Techniques, Class exercises/Student Evaluation/Testing and Recovery/First Aid.
+The topics covered are Policies, Legal Standards, Report Writing, Use of Force considerations, De-escalation/Verbal commands, Search, Equipment, Subject's Actions and Officer's response to force, Control Techniques, Class exercises/Student Evaluation/Testing and Recovery/First Aid.
 After completion of the training, Officers demonstrate knowledge of their individual department Use of Force Policy and current case law, demonstrate knowledge of the importance of mental and physical conditioning as it relates to effective arrest and control techniques, and demonstrate a minimum standard of arrest and control skills with every technique and exercise.
 These exercises include but are not limited to: Judgment and Decision-Making, Officer Safety, Searching/Handcuffing Techniques, Control Holds, Effectiveness Under Stress Conditions and more.

 Each instructor of the Arrest and Control Team undergoes an Integrating Communications Assessment and Tactics (ICAT) Course provided by the Police Executive Research Forum (PERF).
 ICAT Training is rooted in critical decision making to help officers assess situations involving subjects who are unarmed or armed with a weapon other than a firearm, to make safe and effective decisions as well as documenting and learning from these actions.